 Too the left (west) there are also some rock marks to fish, it’s easier to take the small left turn on the road down to the light house and park up closer as it’s a fair old walk otherwise.
 These rocky ledges can be good on the lures or when fishing down the side for mini species.
 The are usually a few Wrasse around to keep you entertained.

 Penmon point is a well known mackerel sea fishing mark, on bigger tides you can get down on to a ledge to the left of the lighthouse at low tide and it produces well.
 Casting diagonally out usually puts you into the Mackerel shoals.
 The best to target mackerel are late July, August and a week or two into September weather dependant.
 On lesser tides bear in mind the ledge when fishing above it or you will lose tackle.
-You can also feather from the shingle beach and catch plenty at times, these will be a smaller stamp of fish mind.
+You can also use Mackerel feathers from the shingle beach and catch plenty at times, these will be a smaller stamp of fish mind.

 If your into your wildlife then there are also regular visits by dolphins and seals to the area.
 It is also a good place at night to see plankton bio luminescence during the summer months, it really is amazing.

 Species: Not Exhaustive